Update on this story

-- On 1-Jul-08 sections of the regulation requiring organizations to report serious electrical incidents or defects came into effect.
+- On 1‑Jul-08 sections of the regulation requiring organisations to report serious electrical incidents or defects came into effect.

 What is the Registry?

 Registration must be completed by 30-Aug-09.
-A fee of $350 Canadian dollars must be paid in the first year, with a reduced fee in each following year.
+A fee of CA$350 must be paid in the first year, with a reduced fee in each following year.